splunk/public-o11y-docs/sp-oncall/configuration/calendar-export.rst

 To subscribe to a calendar in Outlook:

 #.
-On the Outlook navigation bar, select the App Launcher (|App launcher|) icon then select :guilabel:`Calendar`.
+On the Outlook navigation bar, select the App Launcher icon then select :guilabel:`Calendar`.
 #.
 Under the :menuselection:`Outlook Calendar` navigation bar, select the :menuselection:`New` down
    arrow.
 Select :menuselection:`Add Calendar`.

    .. image:: /_images/spoc/calendar-outlook1.png
       :width: 100%